 Stripe and PayPal Custom Payment Gateway

-When using custom payment gateways, Primary owners are paid out by either Stripe or PayPal directly when the transaction takes place, depending on which custom payment gateways are set up.
+When using custom payment gateways, Primary owners are paid out by either Stripe or PayPal directly when the transaction takes place.
 Stripe and/or PayPal will pay you out in whichever currency you have specified within each respective payment processor.

 Mixed Payment Gateways